Michael V.: 1994–2017: Major breakthrough and long-running success in Bubble Gang and Pepito Manaloto

 From 2009 to 2010, Michael V. hosted the game show Hole in the Wall with Ogie Alcasid and hosted Bitoy's Showwwtime on his own.
 In September 2009, Michael V. and Alcasid starred in the comedy film Yaya and Angelina: The Spoiled Brat Movie, which was a spin-off of the Ang Spoiled segment from the television sketch comedy Bubble Gang.
 Michael V. also won as a Celebrity Inductee to the Eastwood City Walk Of Fame Philippines in the same year.
 In 2010, Michael V. headlined his first television comedy program, playing the lead role in Pepito Manaloto alongside Manilyn Reynes.
 In the same year, Michael V. became Nestle Philippines' Laki sa Gatas advocate for Bear Brand Milk.
 In 2012, Michael V. and Ogie Alcasid hosted the comedy musical talk show Pare & Pare.
 In the same year, Michael V. and Alcasid starred in the comedy film Boy Pick-Up: The Movie alongside Solenn Heussaff and Dennis Trillo, which was adapted from the Pickup Lines segment of Bubble Gang.
 Michael V. co-hosted the reality competition Lip Sync Battle Philippines with Iya Villania in 2016.
 In the same year, he conceptualized the sitcom series Tsuperhero along with Caesar Cosme.
-Also in 2016, Michael V. leaves Eat bulaga! as a co-host.
+Also on January 30, 2016, Michael V. leaves Eat bulaga! as a co-host.

 2017–present: YouTube career and directorial film debut

 Michael V. started his YouTube career in 2017.
 In 2019, he returns to film and make also his directorial debut film Family History produced by GMA Pictures and Michael V.'s Mic Test Entertainment.
-Following the passing of former director Bert de Leon in 2021, Michael V. temporarily took charge of the directorial duties for Pepito Manaloto: Tuloy ang Kuwento in June 2022.
+Following the passing of former director Bert de Leon in 2021, Michael V. took charge of the directorial duties for Pepito Manaloto: Tuloy ang Kuwento since June 2022.

 Personal life

 Michael V. and his wife Carol have 4 children.
 In August 2013, he was hospitalized for dengue fever, according to actor Ogie Alcasid tweet.
 Both Alcasid and Michael V. solicited prayers and platelet donations.
-The following days, Michael V tweeted about his recovery and thanked his fans for prayers and support.
+The following days, Michael V. tweeted about his recovery and thanked his fans for prayers and support.

 On July 20, 2020, Michael V. announced he had tested positive for COVID-19 on his vlog and by August 11, he confirmed his recovery.